-Inefficiencies in the healthcare revenue cycle represent opportunities to apply Artificial intelligence and automation when approached thoughtfully.
+Inefficiencies in the healthcare revenue cycle represent opportunities to apply Artificial intelligence and automation.

 Artificial Intelligence (AI) and intelligent automation, in general, are changing the face of modern business, and this is as true in the world of healthcare as anywhere else.
 You may have at least a general understanding of how intelligent automation can benefit your healthcare business, but identifying the best use cases and defining a pragmatic action plan can be difficult.